 - Private shuttles can pick you up directly at the airport, take you directly to your Airbnb and stop anywhere along the way.
 Shared shuttles can’t.

-- On the other hand, shared is excellent for solo travelers who don’t want to take the bus.
+- On the other hand, shared shuttles are excellent for solo travelers who don’t want to take the bus.

 Want to know how to make a boring transfer more fun?
 Take a tour and book an interconnection!

-How it works is that you will book a tour like normal except that the company will pick you up in one place and drop you off in another.
+You will book a tour like normal.
+The only exception are your pick up and drop off locations.
+The company will pick you up in one place and drop you off in another after the tour.
 Skip sitting on a bus or shuttle all day!
 Go on a fun tour and get dropped off in your next destination.